hironull/meheheheh/README.md

 # Watanuki

-**Watanuki** is a modern, sleek anime streaming web application built with **React** and styled using **Tailwind CSS**.
+**AniKaisen** is a modern, sleek anime streaming web application built with **React** and styled using **Tailwind CSS**.
 The app is designed to provide anime enthusiasts with a seamless and enjoyable streaming experience.

 ---